Welcome to: James Russell Publishing

 What Not To Buy: When considering buying a Sportster consider the following points:

 Engine Size: The 883cc is underpowered.
-It is okay for the beginner rider to learn on, but soon that rider will want the added power the 1200cc engine has.
+It is okay for the beginner rider to learn on, but soon that rider will want (and need for safe road hazard evasion tactics) the added power the 1200cc engine has.
 Many who buy the 883 version already have in mind to upgrade the pistons and cylinder head with the 1200 bore kit.
 There is nothing wrong with this formula except that with some good shopping and hard dealing you can buy a 1200 for near or even below the price of an 883.
+The conversion kits also don't have the higher-flowing cylinder heads the stock 1200 engines already have.
+It is just wise to buy the 1200cc size engine to begin with and leave the 883 engine on the dealer's floor... it is not worth the grief!
+Also, 883's will not hold their resale value as well as a 1200 engine bike will.

 Tire Size: Stay clear of spoke wheels, but go with cast wheels with those big 16" tires front and rear.
 They absorb road bumps, will not grab cracks in the road making for a nice straight-line smooth ride even on old roads in need of repair.
 Stay clear of those skinny 21" wheels as they will make for a horrendous arm-workout.
 The bike squiggles down the road with those skinny tires constantly tiring you out just like the old dreaded Sportster's used to do.
 Get the upgraded wide 16" tires as they run cooler and last longer too!
 It is not unusual to get over 10,000 miles on a set of 16" tires as they run cooler and shed heat to the fat rim like a heat-sink keeping tires at optimum temperature.

-Fuel Tank: Many Sportster's still have those tiny 2-gallon "peanut" gas tanks.
+Fuel Tank: Many Sportster's still have those tiny 2 or 3 gallon "peanut" style gas tanks.
 Buy it only if you plan not to ride the bike over 60 miles one way.
-These are city bar-hopping bikes.
+These are city bar-hopping bikes!
 They don't have the range to initiate touring mode unless you are willing to carry portable gas containers.
 Hint: You can carry gasoline in saddlebags if in a proper container that will not leak and is approved for such use.
 This will help extend your range.
-Your best bet is to purchase a 1200 Custom which comes with a 4-gallon or larger gas tank.
+Your best bet is to purchase a 1200 Custom which comes with a 4-gallon or larger fuel tank.

 Click here to read about the book.